andrecmcampos/hello-world/README.md

 # hello-world
 First repository

-Hello, Andre here, i wish i can lear and share with you. =D
+Hello, Andre here, i wish i can learn and share with you. =D